tytydraco/yessleep/out/My_fiancé_went_missing_six_months_ago_and_everyones_convinced_I_killed_her_Last_night_my_doorbell_camera_caught_her_standing_across_the_street_staring_at_our_house_from_the_edge_of_the_cornfield.md

 Currently, I’m holed up in a cheap motel, about ten miles from the farmhouse.

 Dan keeps calling.
 Once I’m a little farther away, I’ll pick up.
 I don’t want to risk him being caught in the crossfire.
-Rose is still coming for me.
-Seems that some part still wants me; a residual urge that refuses to fade despite her grievous mutations.
+Rose is coming for me.
+Seems that some part of her still wants me; a residual urge that refuses to fade despite her grievous mutations.

-I’m going to do whatever I can to evade her.
-For better or worse, I’m connected to her now.
+I’m going to do whatever I can to evade her, but for better or worse, I’m connected to her now.
 She has my right hand.

 If I focus, I almost feel like I can wiggle my fingers.

 I don’t know what exactly happened to her.
 Maybe my Dad was right.
 Maybe the land is cracked at the seams.
 Maybe things slip through and end up somewhere else.
 A different, parallel place, loosely tethered to our piece of reality.

-Wherever she disappears to, it makes sense that Rose, of all people, would find a way to come back.
+Wherever she disappeared to, it makes sense that Rose, of all people, would find a way to come back.
 When Rose wants something, she’ll do anything in her power to make it manifest.

 We never had our wedding,